 An anaerobic digestion plant that is the right size for use on a UK farm.
 Generate electricity from cow slurry.
 No need to import feedstocks.
 No need to grow energy crops.
-Make money from the Feed-in Tariff.
+Improve farm profits.
 Protect against future energy cost increases.
 A proven technology.
 Low capital cost and high return on investment.
 An impossible dream?
-All in a days work for Advanced Anaerobics Limited.
+All in a day’s work for Advanced Anaerobics Limited.

 Take the slurry from 100 to 300 cows.
 Generate 30kW of electricity from 8 to 24 hours per day.
 One full-scale plant running near the Dutch-German border since 2011.
-A second now running near Dusseldorf.
+Two further plants commissioned and running.
 KFB has developed a cost-effective anaerobic digester optimized for the German market.
-Drawing on this experience, AAL has created the AAG Series to meet the specific needs of dairy farms in the UK.
+Drawing on this experience, AAL has created SlurryGen – to meet the specific needs of dairy farms in the UK.

-AAG Series anaerobic digesters extract energy from cow slurry to meet farm energy demands.
+SlurryGen extracts energy from cow slurry to meet farm energy demands.
 Surplus electricity is exported to the grid.
 Treated slurry retains its nutrient value for fertiliser use.
 Choose from three sizes to suit the amount of slurry available.
-Today cow slurry only.
-Tomorrow a broader range of materials arising on the farm.
-A new source of farm revenue at an affordable cost.
+Today – cow slurry only.
+Tomorrow – a broader range of materials arising on the farm.
+A new source of farm energy – at an affordable cost.

 Anaerobic digestion is an increasingly important bio-technology based on the natural process in which micro-organisms break down organic matter to make biogas, a source of renewable energy, and digestate, a nutrient-rich fertiliser.